fastrgv/SliderPuzzles/README.md

 	* live solvers promote learning with less frustration
 	* no installation
 	* no dependencies (Ncurses not needed)
-	* simply unzip in your Downloads directory, or any other writeable directory, and run;
+	* simply unzip in any directory, and run;
 	* or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------